 Do you have chipped or cracked teeth?
 Do you have a gap between your front teeth causing a lisp?
 Try teeth bonding for chipped teeth in our Charlotte, NC dental practice.
-Tooth bonding is an economical and quick way to correct minor flaws in your teeth, such as chipped or cracked teeth, stained teeth, gaps between teeth, and even a lisp.
+A tooth bonding procedure is an economical and quick way to correct minor flaws in your teeth, such as chipped or cracked teeth, stained teeth, gaps between teeth, and even a lisp.

 This procedure is especially popular among younger patients who do not want a permanent restoration.
 As a cosmetic dental procedure, it can serve as an economical transition to a more permanent option such as composite veneers and dental crowns.
 Tooth bonding is not permanent and our dentist can remove it if necessary.
 Whereas porcelain veneers are stronger and more permanent.
 You may need to get bonding treatment touchups every couple of years to keep your results looking as natural as possible.

 Restore Your Confidence with Dental Bonding

 Chipped teeth can be embarrassing and even painful.
 Finding the right treatment will help restore your confidence and improve the beauty and function of your natural smile.
-For many people, dental bonding is a reliable and affordable way to repair damaged teeth.
+For many people, a dental bonding procedure is a reliable and affordable way to repair damaged teeth.
 It is also one of the most common solutions for correcting a lisp due to misalignment of the front teeth.

 Our dentist uses tooth bonding to address minor to moderate cosmetic dental concerns.
 Dental bonding can be a cost-effective alternative to dental veneers.
 Dental bonding is highly durable, natural looking, and an effective option to address a wide range of dental concerns.

-Our dental office uses tooth bonding to fix many issues, such as:
+Our dental office provides tooth bonding procedures to fix many issues, such as:

 - Close gaps between teeth